Grégoire Saucy: 2022

 Saucy driving the Dallara F3 2019 during the 2022 Spielberg Formula 3 round.

-In November 2021 Saucy partook in the post-season test of the FIA Formula 3 Championship with ART Grand Prix, partnering Victor Martins and Juan Manuel Correa.
+In November 2021, Saucy partook in the post-season test of the FIA Formula 3 Championship with ART Grand Prix, partnering Victor Martins and Juan Manuel Correa.
 A few days after the test he was announced by ART to be one of the team's drivers for the 2022 season.
 He qualified fourth on his debut, beating both his teammates.
 After starting out the season with a retirement caused by a collision with teammate Martins, in which the Swiss was given a grid drop, Saucy scored his first podium in the category in the feature race in Sakhir.
-At the next round in Imola, the Swiss driver was on course for another third place, before being taken out by Ollie Bearman on the final lap.
+At the next round in Imola, he was on course for another third place, before being taken out by Oliver Bearman on the final lap.
 From there, Saucy experienced a drop in performances, having to wait until the sprint race in Hungary for his next points.
 He followed that up with an inconsistent end to the season, which included points finishes in Zandvoort and Monza, but also a pair of retirements, after which he stated that his results masked the underlying pace him and the team had.
 Saucy ended his season 15th in the standings, finishing behind his teammates Martins and Correa.